mcintalmo/mcintalmo.github.io/about.md

 In his free time, he develops [Constelleum](https://constelleum.com), a cooperative card-playing video game focused on accessibility.

-Recently, McIntosh was invited to pursue a Master of Liberal Arts in Data Science from Harvard Extension School.
+In May 2024, McIntosh was accepted to the Master of Liberal Arts in Data Science program at Harvard Extension School.
-He previously earned a MicroMasters in Statistics and Data Science from MITx after graduating from Saint John's University in Collegeville, Minnesota with a degree in physics.
+He earned a MicroMasters in Statistics and Data Science from MITx after graduating from Saint John's University in Collegeville, Minnesota with a degree in physics and minored in mathematics and music.

 ## Contact